 Vice Chairman of the Board

 Madison Cox, a garden designer and author with offices in both New York City and Morocco, has worked extensively in North America, Europe and Morocco.
 He serves on a number of boards of foundations including as President of the Fondation Pierre Bergé in Paris, the Fondation Jardin Majorelle in Marrakech, and as an Advisory Board Member of the Aangan Trust in Mumbai, India.
 Mr. Cox has been actively involved with the American School of Tangier and the American School of Marrakech for several years.

 Stephen Guyer is the founder and co-founder of four companies in Morocco in the fields of trading, investment, construction, and solar energy.
 He is currently the President of Shaws Investment International.
 He has represented international NGOs in the field of youth education and employment and is on the Executive Board of the Moroccan American Commission for Education and Cultural Exchange and the Fulbright Commission.
 Settled in Rabat for the last 20 years, Mr. Guyer is dedicated to Morocco and its development.

-Mr. Abete holds an MBA from Harvard University and has held several marketing-related positions in New York City, including at the Chase Manhattan Bank.
-He moved to Paris in 1990, and to Marrakech in 2006, where he has taken an active interest in the community.
-He advises La Maison Arabe in marketing and communication.
+Mr. Abete holds an MBA from Harvard University and has held several marketing-related positions in New York City and Paris, including at the Chase Manhattan Bank.
+He moved to Marrakech in 2006, and serves on the board of the Fondation Jardin Majorelle.
 Mr. Abete joined the AST Board of Trustees in 2014.

 Ali Ben Abdeslam